Taiko is always open to contributions both big and small. This document explains how you can contribute.

 To everyone is working on, what's on the roadmap and what's priority please check the project board.

 If want to contribute something new it's better to discuss it before working on it.
 You can discuss new ideas and features by creating a new issue on Github.
-You can also reach out on Spectrum.
+You can also reach out on Discussions.

 Once you pick an issue, add a comment informing that you want to work on it.
 To get early feedback from other contributors, it's recommended that you first raise a draft pull request with a small commit with a pull request title and description.
 Keep making incremental commits to this pull request and seek out help or reviews till it's complete.